Best Series IMO: Fullmetal Alchemist: Brotherhood

 Generic: 1st: Generic complaint is generic by calling it generic without elaborating why it's generic.
 2nd: I'd hardly call a "trapped in a game" series that dives into what's real when VR and reality are so close together to be "generic".

-I've dealt with this hatedom for years, so prove me wrong, you shit-stains.
+I've dealt with this hatedom for years, so try and prove me wrong, you shit-stains.